nampham720/distsys-flask/README.md

 ## Usage

+Get the the venv (Linux) `. venv/bi/activate`

 The input files should be placed in the `shared/input/` path.
-The program can then be run with the command `docker-compose up --build`.
-The result will be stored in the `shared/output` file in JSON format.
+The program can then be run with the command `docker-compose up --build` The result will be stored in the `shared/output` file in JSON format.

 ## Requirement